1991 Atlantic hurricane season: Hurricane Grace

-Hurricane Twelve (The Perfect Storm)
+Unnamed hurricane

-The origins of the Perfect Storm were from an area of low pressure that developed off Atlantic Canada on October 28.
-It moved southward and westward as an extratropical cyclone due to a ridge to its north, and reached its peak intensity.
+The precursor of the season's final storm was a strong extratropical cyclone commonly known as the Perfect Storm.
+It evolved from an area of low pressure that developed off Atlantic Canada on October 28.
+The system moved southward and westward due to a ridge to its north, and reached its peak intensity.
 The storm lashed the East Coast of the United States with high waves and coastal flooding, before turning to the southwest and weakening.
 Moving over warmer waters, the system transitioned into a subtropical cyclone before becoming a tropical storm.
 It executed a loop off the Mid-Atlantic states and turned toward the northeast.
 On November 1 the system evolved into a full-fledged hurricane with peak winds of 75 mph.
 The tropical system weakened, striking Nova Scotia as a tropical storm before dissipating.

 Damage totaled over $200 million (1991 USD) and the death toll was thirteen.
 Most of the damage occurred while the storm was extratropical, after waves up to 30 ft struck the coastline from Canada to Florida and southeastward to Puerto Rico.
 In Massachusetts, where damage was heaviest, over 100 homes were destroyed or severely damaged.
 To the north, more than 100 homes were affected in Maine, including the vacation home of George H. W. Bush, the president at the time.
 More than 38,000 people were left without power, and along the coast high waves inundated roads and buildings.
 In portions of New England, damage was worse than had occurred from Hurricane Bob two months prior.
 However, aside from tidal flooding along rivers, the storm's effects were primarily along the coastline.
 A buoy off the coast of Nova Scotia reported a wave height of 100.7 ft, the highest ever recorded in the province's offshore waters.
 In the middle of the storm, the Andrea Gail sunk, claiming the lives of its crew of six, which later inspired the book as well as the movie The Perfect Storm.
 Off the coast of New York, a Coast Guard helicopter ran out of fuel and crashed, and although four members of its crew were rescued, one was killed.
 Two people died after their boat sank off Staten Island.
 High waves swept a person to their death in both Rhode Island and Puerto Rico, and another person was blown off a bridge in New York.
 The tropical cyclone that formed late in the storm's duration caused little impact, limited to power outages and slick roads; one person was killed in Newfoundland from a traffic accident related to the storm.